DocumentationBook/SphinxDocumentation/research/sphinx/build_phases/index.rst

       with logging.pending_warnings():
          updated_docnames = set(self.read())

-   At this phase, Sphinx works closely with Docutils to parse each source document and obtain the hierarchical node structure of it.
+   In this phase, Sphinx works closely with Docutils to parse each source document and obtain the hierarchical node structure of it.
 The ``app.build.read`` method returns a list of names of the documents that were updated or added.
 The ``app.build.build`` method extends this list with the names of outdated documents, which are those that depend on the updated documents.
 It creates the following name lists: